vupatne/Ascent/README.md

 # Run App.
 1. Clone this repo to your machine.
-2. Update database name, user name and passed in dbQueries.py file.
+2. Update database name, user name and passed in config/dbQueries.py file.
 3. You should have python installed in your machine.
 Check using python -V. Python 3 or greater must be installed.
 4. Install all dependency listed in requirements.txt using pip install. pip install flask gunicorn psycopg2 requests base58 mailjet_rest
 5. You should have an IDE like pycharm.
-6. Run app from pycharm.
+6. Run app.py from pycharm.
 7. Hit http://localhost:8080/ in your web browser.